CliMA/ClimaOcean.jl/docs/src/vertical_grids.md

 ```

 The exponential mappings above have an e-folding controlled by scale ``h``.
-Furthermore, it worths noting that the exponential maps impy that the cell widths (distance between interfaces) grow linearly at a rate inversely proportional to ``h / (b - a)``.
+It worths noting that the exponential maps imply that the cell widths (distances between interfaces) grow linearly at a rate inversely proportional to ``h / (b - a)``.

-The right-biased map biases the interfaces towards ``b`` while the left-biased map biases the interfaces towards ``a``.
+The right-biased map biases the interfaces being closer towards ``b``; the left-biased map biases the interfaces towards ``a``.

+At the limit ``h / (b - a) \to \infty`` both mappings reduce to identity (``w \to z``) and thus the grid becomes uniformly spaced.

 !!! note "Oceanography-related bias"
     For oceanographic purposes, the right-biased exponential mapping is usually more relevant as it implies finer vertical resolution closer to the ocean's surface.

-At the limit ``h / (b - a) \to \infty`` both mappings reduce to identity (``w \to z``) and thus the grid becomes uniformly spaced.

 ```@setup vgrids
 using CairoMakie